 - Cover represents the niche (not generic patterns)

-- Interior has at least one differentiating element vs other titles
+- Interior has at least one differentiating element vs other titles in the catalogue

 - Prompt density matches the niche convention